The Ink Black Heart

-The Ink Black Heart is a crime fiction novel by the English author J. K. Rowling, written under the pseudonym Robert Galbraith.
-It is the sixth and the longest novel in the Cormoran Strike series.
+The Ink Black Heart is a crime novel written by British author J. K. Rowling, published under the pseudonym Robert Galbraith.
+It was released on 30 August 2022.
+It is the sixth and longest novel in the Cormoran Strike series.

 Plot

-After Strike and Robin visit the Ritz for Robin's 30th birthday, Strike attempts to kiss Robin; she evades the kiss.
+After Strike and Robin visit The Ritz for Robin's 30th birthday, Strike attempts to kiss Robin; she evades the kiss.
 Feeling rebuffed, Strike starts a relationship with Madeline, an acquaintance of his ex-fiancée Charlotte, a relationship he keeps secret from Robin.

-Edie Ledwell, an animator who co-created the successful cartoon The Ink Black Heart on YouTube and which is now being adapted into a film on Netflix, visits the agency.
-She asks Robin to investigate the identity of Anomie, an online figure who co-created Drek's Game, an online game based on the cartoon, and started harassing Edie after she criticised the game.
+Edie Ledwell, an animator who co-created the successful cartoon The Ink Black Heart on YouTube, now being adapted into a film on Netflix, visits the agency.
+She asks Robin to investigate the identity of Anomie, who co-created Drek's Game, an online game based on the cartoon, and who started harassing Edie on social media after she criticised the game.
 Robin refers Edie to another agency with more cybercrime experience.
-Within the game, two moderators appear to have a dossier of proof that Anomie and Edie are the same.
+Within the game, two moderators appear to have a dossier of proof that Anomie and Edie are the same person.
 They share this with Josh Blay, the other co-creator of The Ink Black Heart and Edie's ex-boyfriend.
-Soon afterwards, Edie and Josh are tasered and stabbed while meeting in Highgate Cemetery, the cartoon's setting.
+Soon afterwards, Edie then Josh are tasered and stabbed before meeting in Highgate Cemetery, the cartoon's setting.
 Edie dies while Josh is paralysed.